MarioMey/py-gamepads/README.md

 Gamepads could be turned on before or after running code and they can be turned off and on when code is running.
 This is possble because there is a thread that checks every second their state.

 Because I use this exact python file with my project, it loads a personal `obs_api.py` file (that loads real OBS python API).
 If you run it, as it doesn't find it, it loads an alternative `obs_api_no_obs.py` file that doesn't load OBS API.
 See what's inside that file, change or remove what you want.

+There's a function for reconnecting devices.
+Sometimes a BT device doesn't connect inmediatly... or it hangs waiting to connect.
+This is an attempt to force to connect them.
+It uses `bluetoothctl` and code has my devices ID.
+You have to change with yours.

 Code includes OSC functions to send OSC messages.
 It needs `pythonosc`.